sillsdev/khmer-character-specification/specification.md

 ##### 5.3.1.5.
 Consonant Shifters with Consonant Clusters <a name="ConsonantShifterswithConsonantClusters"></a>

-Consonant Shifters can also be used with consonant clusters when the desired vowel is not the default one that determine by the least sonorous consonant or the cluster composed of consonants from the same series.
+Consonant Shifters can also be used with consonant clusters when the desired vowel is not the default one determined by the least sonorous consonant or if the cluster is composed of consonants from the same series.
 The consonant shifter is usually placed in between the subscript and the vowel.
 To some, it should go after the base consonant, but in fact the shifter does not merely change the series of one of the two members.
 It changes the series of the cluster as a whole.